-January 6 – January 25, 2017
+Past Exhibition: January 6, 2017 — January 25, 2017

 Rolando Briseño: Sex, Race, Science

-“I feel that the story of the Mexican American is ignored and has not been told at all.
-So I feel as a Mexican American artist that it’s my responsibility to tell the story that has not been told.”
+I feel that the story of the Mexican American is ignored and has not been told at all.
+So I think as a Mexican American artist that it’s my responsibility to tell the story that has not been told.

-Rolando Briseño (b.
-1952) is a native of San Antonio, Texas.
-He holds a BFA degree in Art History, and a BA in Art from the University of Texas at Austin.
-He attained a Masters of Fine Art from Columbia University in 1979.
-Briseño spent much of the 1980’s living and working in New York, and following a devastating fire at his East Village studio in 1985, he traveled overseas to live in Italy and Spain until later returning to New York.
-Briseño, who is the youngest member of the seminal San Antonio-based Chicano art collective, Con Safo, returned to San Antonio in 1994 where he currently lives with his partner artist Angel Rodriguez-Diaz.
-Briseño’s works are held in the permanent collections of institutions worldwide including the Corcoran Gallery of Art, Washington D.C.; Museo del Barrio, New York; the Brooklyn Museum of Art; The Bronx Museum, New York; The Museum of Contemporary Art in San Juan Puerto Rico; The University of Texas in San Antonio; and the Blanton Museum of Art at UT-Austin.
+Briseño’s works are in the permanent collections of institutions worldwide, including the Corcoran Gallery of Art, Washington D.C.; Museo del Barrio, New York; the Brooklyn Museum of Art; The Bronx Museum, New York; The Museum of Contemporary Art in San Juan Puerto Rico; The University of Texas in San Antonio; and the Blanton Museum of Art at UT-Austin.
 His work is also part of several private collections in Europe and Latin America, among others.
-Briseno’s most recent work includes numerous public art projects including installations at the Houston Intercontinental Airport; the Austin Convention Center; Trinity University, San Antonio; Brooklyn Library System; North White Plains Railroad Station; and Metro North, NYC, as well as a piece commemorating the 300th anniversary of the founding of the city of San Antonio.
-He has received grants from Joan Mitchell Foundation, the Pollock-Krasner Foundation, and the National Endowment for the Arts, the New York Council for the Arts and the Rockefeller Foundation’s residency program in Bellagio, Italy.
-In 2014 he and long time partner Rodríguez-Díaz married and became the first same-sex couple to have their marriage announcement published in the San Antonio Express-News.
+Briseno’s most recent work includes numerous public art projects, including installations at the Houston Intercontinental Airport; the Austin Convention Center; Trinity University, San Antonio; Brooklyn Library System; North White Plains Railroad Station; and Metro-North, NYC, as well as a piece commemorating the 300th anniversary of the founding of the city of San Antonio.
+He has received grants from Joan Mitchell Foundation, the Pollock-Krasner Foundation, the National Endowment for the Arts, the New York Council for the Arts, and the Rockefeller Foundation’s residency program in Bellagio, Italy.
+In 2014 he and his long-time partner Rodríguez-Díaz married and became the first same-sex couple to publish their marriage announcement in the San Antonio Express-News.